hatonthecat/Hurl/content/courses/course2/index.md

 Situationism as a Fountain: Subversive Absurdity or Subversive Postivism?
 ---
 Sartre's _Being and Nothingness_ emphasizes the non-negation nothingness, and that the individual is responsible for those decisions.
-The Situationists' precipitation of late-stage capitalism in May of 1968 merely highlighted the role that the hyperreal individual played, but did not negate their activity to bad faith.
-France's enlightnment was being replaced by post-modernism, and Situationism's disappearing act was explained by its sublation into antiquity.
-Inasmuch Situationism serves a memserizing reminder of postmodernisms sumblimation, Sartre's disciples are allowed to fallow reflexively while accelerationist industry re-attempts its Sisyphean climb.
+The Situationists' precipitation of late-stage capitalism in May of 1968 merely highlighted the role that the hyperreal individual played, but did not limit their activity to bad faith.
+Demonstrating bad faith melodramaitcally was necessary to demonstrate its tinniness in post-modern society.
+France's Enlightnment was being replaced by post-modernism, and Situationism's disappearing act was explained by its sublation into antiquity.
+Inasmuch Situationism serves a memserizing reminder of postmodernisms sublimation, Sartre's disciples are allowed to fallow reflexively while accelerationist industry re-attempts its Sisyphean climb.

 https://www.jstor.org/stable/23511087